lingaisw/valbot-tui/README.md

 ./valbot_tui.sh
 ```

+**Note:** The launcher scripts automatically detect virtual environments in common locations (`venv`, `valbot-venv`, `.venv`).
+If a virtual environment is found, it will be activated automatically.
+If not found, the scripts will run with your system Python installation.

 That's it!
 The TUI will launch with a beautiful interface ready for your AI conversations.

 #### Setting Up the `valbot` Alias Manually